nest/nest-simulator/doc/guides/recording_from_simulations.rst

 The `memory` backend is the default for all recording devices.

--  After one has simulated a little, the ``events`` entry of the multimeter status dictionary will contain one numpy array of data for each recordable.
+After one has simulated a little, the ``events`` entry of the multimeter status dictionary will contain one numpy array of data for each recordable.

+The data is added to vectors, made available in a sub-dictionary of the recorder's status dictionary called ``events``.
+It contains the recorded data in the form of vectors.

+.
+The interpretation of the field `time` depends on the value of the property `time_in_steps`.
+With the default setting (*false*), the *times* field contains the simulation time in ms as a floating point

+ If set to *false* (which is the default), time is written as one floating point number representing the simulation time in ms. If `time_in_steps` is *true*, the time of the event is written as a value pair consisting of the integer simulation time step and the floating point offset in ms from the next grid point.

+   value.
+If it is set to *true*, the field *times* contains the time in integer mudepends on the setting of the property `time_in_steps`.

 Parameter summary
 +++++++++++++++++